boardroom-inc/stateless/docs/DAO-ecosystem/protocols/stablecoins/usdc.md

-title: USD Coin - EthHub
+title: USD Coin - stateless

 description: USD Coin is an currency-backed stablecoin created by Centre which was founded by Circle and Coinbase.